Everything you need to know about Cook Shire's bin labelling program

 What makes a bin eligible?

-- ✅ Be itemised on your property’s rates notice and part of your paid waste service
+• Be itemised on your property’s rates notice and form part of the paid kerbside waste collection service.

 Why does this matter?